gambitproject/gambit/doc/pyapi.rst

       Returns the :py:class:`gambit.Node` representing the root
       node of the game.

+   .. py:method:: __getitem__(profile)

+      Returns the :py:class:`gambit.Outcome` associated with a
+      profile of pure strategies.  :literal:`profile` is a list of integers specifying the strategy number each player plays in the profile.

 .. py:class:: Players

    A collection object representing the players in a game.